Readox/Addolon/README.md

-# Eidolon
+# Addolon

-A magic mod for minecraft with a lot of spooky features.
+An addon mod for elucent's Eidolon